Kurento/kurento/static/kms_development_guide.md

   export GST_DEBUG="3,Kurento*:4,kms*:4"
   ```

-These are some tips on what logging categories and logging levels could be most useful depending on what is the issue to be analyzed:
+Here are some tips on what logging components and levels could be most useful depending on what is the issue to be analyzed:
-- Global level: 3 (higher than 3 would mean too much noise from GStreamer).
+- Global level: **3** (higher than 3 would mean too much noise from GStreamer).
 - Unit tests: `check:5`.
 - SDP processing: `kmssdpsession:4`.
 - COMEDIA port discovery: `rtpendpoint:4`.